ivogeorg/ce-learning-progression-005-transistors/learning-progression-with-la-schema.md

 In the [Lab Notebook](README.md):

+1. Answer question 9.1.1.
-1. Link to the program from 9.2.1.
+2. Link to the program from 9.2.1.
-2. Link to demo video showing the operation of the program from 9.2.1.
+3. Link to demo video showing the operation of the program from 9.2.1.
-3. Link to the program from 9.2.2.
+4. Link to the program from 9.2.2.
-4. Link to demo video showing the operation of the program from 9.2.2.
+5. Link to demo video showing the operation of the program from 9.2.2.
-5. Link to the program from 9.2.3.
+6. Link to the program from 9.2.3.
-6. Link to demo video showing the operation of the program from 9.2.3.
+7. Link to demo video showing the operation of the program from 9.2.3.
-7. Link to the program from 9.2.4.
+8. Link to the program from 9.2.4.
-8. Link to demo video showing the operation of the program from 9.2.4.
+9. Link to demo video showing the operation of the program from 9.2.4.
-9. Link to the program from 9.2.5.
+10. Link to the program from 9.2.5.
-10. Link to demo video showing the operation of the program from 9.2.5.
+11. Link to demo video showing the operation of the program from 9.2.5.
-11. Link to the program from 9.2.6.
+12. Link to the program from 9.2.6.
-12. Link to demo video showing the operation of the program from 9.2.6.
+13. Link to demo video showing the operation of the program from 9.2.6.
-13. Link to the program from 9.2.7.
+14. Link to the program from 9.2.7.
-14. Link to demo video showing the operation of the program from 9.2.7.
+15. Link to demo video showing the operation of the program from 9.2.7.
-15. Link to the program from 9.2.8.
+16. Link to the program from 9.2.8.
-16. Link to demo video showing the operation of the program from 9.2.8.
+17. Link to demo video showing the operation of the program from 9.2.8.

 ### Step 10: Full adder emulation